 What made you want to be a public servant?
-My passion for public service evolved in college as I studied the discrepancies of our nation’s criminal justice system and the injustices that occur within our colored communities.
+My passion for public service evolved in college as I studied the discrepancies of our nation’s criminal justice system and the injustices that occur within our communities of color.
 After graduation, I considered going to law school to study criminal law, but realized I was interested in many other human and civil rights issues.
 I wanted to choose a career that would not limit my passion for helping others and shortly discovered public service would give me that opportunity.
 My desire to be a public servant and one day run for public office was confirmed after I worked in the LA Mayor’s Office and for a council member on the LA City Council.

 What has been your experience as a Latina working in politics/public service?
 When I worked in Los Angeles, it was more inclusive than what I was used to.
 In most rooms, I wasn’t the only Latina; however, that is not the case everywhere.
 I have definitely had my fair share of prejudice as a young woman of color.

 What do you think the system needs to improve?
 I think we need more representation and diversity in our leadership positions at the local, state, and federal levels.
 Electing minority leaders into office gives communities of color a voice and representation to groups who have been dismissed for so long.